ComPWA/compwa.github.io/docs/develop.md

 :::

-Upon committing, {command}`pre-commit` now runs a set of checks as defined in the file [{file}`.pre-commit-config.yaml`](https://github.com/ComPWA/ampform/blob/main/.pre-commit-config.yaml) over all staged files.
+Upon committing, {command}`pre-commit` runs a set of checks as defined in the file [{file}`.pre-commit-config.yaml`](https://github.com/ComPWA/ampform/blob/main/.pre-commit-config.yaml) over all staged files.
 You can also quickly run all checks over _all_ indexed files in the repository with the command: